top of page

 Gua Sha training series backed by the foundation of Chinese Medicine.

-The AMT Method was developed by Pamela Wake, Licensed Acupuncturist, over years of honing her Gua Sha techniques to provide the most effective outcomes utilizing the Acupuncture Meridians and Acupuncture Meridian Theory.
+The AMT Method was developed by a board-certified Licensed Acupuncturist, over years of honing her Gua Sha techniques to provide the most effective outcomes utilizing the Acupuncture Meridians and Acupuncture Meridian Theory.
 Following the natural flow of the meridians with a Gua Sha tool facilitates energy movement to efficiently relieve stagnation of energy and lessen or eliminate acute and chronic symptoms resulting from pain, injury or illness.
-Connecting a Gua Sha tool with the natural flow of the meridians along the body creates a quick and noticeable change in how an individual feels and offers a massage therapist an alternative way to produce positive results in the status of a person’s health.
-It also allows therapists to reach structures they might otherwise not be able to and provide a deeper release of discomfort and increase levels of healing.
-It also is an ideal self-healing tool for LMT's to use to relieve pain and reduce the incidence of and recovery from injuries.
+Connecting a Gua Sha tool with the natural flow of the meridians along the body creates a quick and noticeable change in how an individual feels and offers an alternative way to produce positive results in the status of a person’s health.
+It also is an ideal self-healing tool to use to relieve pain and reduce the incidence of and recovery from injuries.

 Just like an acupuncture needle, Gua Sha facilitates movement in a non-aggressive manner, utilizing thousands of years of knowledge based on eastern medicine.
 It is an intentional practice, meant to be used (preferably) daily to assist the body in good circulation of energy and Qi, movement, and prevent illness and injury.